 Employers can join this initiative by describing their current and future actions to support the integration of refugees and other migrants in their workforce and beyond.
 If you are providing apprenticeships for migrants and refugees, you can also join the European Alliance for Apprenticeships.

 The successful integration of third-country nationals in the EU labour market represents an opportunity for our societies.
 When effectively integrated they can help improve the functioning and performance of the labour market, as well as support fiscal sustainability.
 In this process, the role of economic and social partners, and in particular of employers, is crucial.
 Several initiatives have been initiated by employers, trade unions, chambers of commerce in many member states.

 The European Social fund is the main funding instrument supporting labour market inclusion, including of migrants.
 The Asylum Migration and Integration Fund (AMIF) can also provide funding for preparatory measures to access the labour market.
-A call for proposal under AMIF will be launched in the second part of 2017 to support initiatives by employers and social partners to promote the labour market integration of refugees and other migrants.

 We, as an employer, are willing to support the integration of refugees and other legal migrants, contributing to making Europe a place where a different origin or nationality does not impact or limit opportunities and participation.

 In order to remain competitive in the global market, and in view of its demographic declining trends, more than ever Europe needs the right skills and competences for its labour market and economy to flourish.
 The skills, talents and competences of refugees and other legal migrants should not be wasted.
 When effectively integrated into the labour market, they can help meet the growing needs for skills across various sectors in EU Member States and make the European economy stronger.